- About Barnacre

 She is a bit of a spitty alpaca, despite being a big girl she is quite nervous in nature, which results in her spitting when feeling threatened, which can be half way through happily eat carrots from your hands!
 She is also quite territorial so doesn’t like other alpacas invading her space; this also leads to them being spat at!

-All being well Allie is currently pregnant to one of our Supreme Champion boys Thor.
+Allie currently has a lovely white boy at foot and all being well is currently pregnant again to Supreme Champion Thor.

 Born: 8 June 2011

 From our Supreme Champion Legend of Spartacus and Willow who has produced a Champion (Chiquita), Angelica is a very welcome addition to the Barnacre herd.

 She is quite nervous of strangers although will still approach you (after someone else has first) and likes her fair share at feeding times and will happily eat carrots from visitors hands.

 Unsurprisingly Angelica first fleece was classified as ultra fine measuring 120mm with a mean of 17.7 microns, a 4.1 standard deviation and only 0.3% of fibres over 30 microns.
 Stunning!
 She has gone on to be a valued member of our breeding program.

 Angelica is currently adopted by Ella Jayne Hollis, Glenys & Ann Armitage.